kobiam/DevOps/Redis/README.md

 #

 ### Redis cluster and Sentinel
-Redis Sentinel will monitor your cluster and handle failovers of instances within the cluster.
+Redis Sentinel will monitor your cluster and handle <strong>automatic failovers</strong> of instances within the cluster without going to a full cluster solution.

+Redis Cluster is a full cluster solution that <strong>splits your database on multiple nodes</strong> and better RAM consumption.

 To set up a Redis cluster you'll need at least 3 Redis instances in the cluster.

 This is a good option for HA concerns.

 Redis cluster splits your data across instances and provide automatic management and replication.